Sybase to PostgreSQL Replication

 - Duplicate: Create a new replication task with the same configuration as the current task.

 - Terminate: End an incomplete or listening task (that is, a task still in incremental synchronization).
 After termination, the task cannot be restarted.
 Proceed with caution.
-If the synchronization objects contain triggers, trigger-replication options will pop up for selection.
+If the synchronization objects contain triggers, trigger-replication options appear for selection.

 - Delete: Delete the task.
 Once deleted, the task cannot be recovered.
 Proceed with caution.

-4 Full Copy (Displayed in the full copy scenario) Show the progress and details of the full copy. - Click Monitor on the right side of the page to view monitoring metrics during the full copy process.
-During full copy, you can also click Flow Control Settings on the right side of the monitoring page to limit the number of rows written to the target data source per second.
+4 Full Copy (Displayed in the full copy scenario) Shows the progress and details of the full copy. - Click Monitor to view monitoring metrics during the full copy process.
+During full copy, you can also click Flow Control Settings on the monitoring page to limit the number of rows written to the target data source per second.

-- Click Log on the right side of the page to view the execution log of the full copy.
+- Click Log to view the execution log of the full copy.

-5 Incremental Copy (Displayed in the incremental copy scenario) Show various monitoring indicators of the incremental copy. - Click View Threads on the right side of the page to view the operations being executed by the current replication task, including:
+5 Incremental Copy (Displayed in the incremental copy scenario) Shows various monitoring indicators of the incremental copy. - Click View Threads to view the operations being executed by the current replication task, including:

 - Thread ID: The replication task is executed in multiple threads, showing the current ongoing thread number.